mromanello/mromanello.github.com/publications.md

 ### Selected Publications ###

+Below are listed those publications of mine that are especially relevant for my PhD project.

 #### 2012 ####
 * M. Romanello and A. Thomas, The World of Thucydides: From Texts to Artefacts and Back (forthcoming)